-In January and February 2018 I spent two enjoyable weeks studying Spanish at La Calle Spanish school in the charming city of Merida, Mexico.
+In January and February 2018 I spent two enjoyable weeks studying Spanish at La Calle Spanish school in Merida, Mexico, the charming cultural capital of the Yucatan.

 The best time weather-wise to visit Merida is from late November to February.
 I was in Merida from late January to late February, and by mid-February the days were getting pretty hot (highs of around 92°F, 34°C).
 Personally, I would probably not visit Merida any later than the end of February.